 To load the data:

 Let’s start our exploratory data analysis by focusing on the outcome we want to predict: the last sale price of the house (in USD).
 We can create a histogram to see the distribution of sale prices in Figure 4.1.

-While not perfect, this will probably result in better models than using the untransformed data, for the reasons we just outlined previously.
+While not perfect, this will likely result in better models than using the untransformed data, for the reasons just outlined.

-The disadvantages to transforming the outcome are mostly related to interpretation of model results.
+The disadvantages of transforming the outcome mostly relate to interpretation of model results.

 The units of the model coefficients might be more difficult to interpret, as will measures of performance.
-For example, the root mean squared error (RMSE) is a common performance metric that is used in regression models.
+For example, the root mean squared error (RMSE) is a common performance metric used in regression models.
 It uses the difference between the observed and predicted values in its calculations.
-If the sale price is on the log scale, these differences (i.e. the residuals) are also on the log scale.
+If the sale price is on the log scale, these differences (i.e., the residuals) are also on the log scale.
 It can be difficult to understand the quality of a model whose RMSE is 0.15 on such a log scale.

-Despite these drawbacks, the models used in this book utilize the log transformation for this outcome.
-From this point on, the outcome column is pre-logged in the
+Despite these drawbacks, the models used in this book use the log transformation for this outcome.
+From this point on, the outcome column is prelogged in the

 ames data frame:

 Another important aspect of these data for our modeling is their geographic locations.
 This spatial information is contained in the data in two ways: a qualitative

 Neighborhood label as well as quantitative longitude and latitude data.
 To visualize the spatial information, let’s use both together to plot the data on a map in Figure 4.3.

 We can see a few noticeable patterns.
 First, there is a void of data points in the center of Ames.
 This corresponds to the campus of Iowa State University where there are no residential houses.
-Second, while there are a number of neighborhoods that are adjacent to each other, others are geographically isolated.
+Second, while there are a number of adjacent neighborhoods, others are geographically isolated.
 For example, as Figure 4.4 shows, Timberland is located apart from almost all other neighborhoods.

-Figure 4.5 visualizes how the Meadow Village neighborhood in Southwest Ames is like an island of properties ensconced inside the sea of properties that make up the Mitchell neighborhood.
+Figure 4.5 visualizes how the Meadow Village neighborhood in southwest Ames is like an island of properties inside the sea of properties that make up the Mitchell neighborhood.